eiinu/nutui-docs/src/docs/react_taro/intro-react.en-US.md

 ## Version Intros

-- @nutui/nutui-react is based on the React and JD APP 10.0 visual specifications and can be developed H5.
-Taro version planning
+- @nutui/nutui-react-taro-taro is based on the React and JD APP 10.0 visual specifications.

 ## Supported environments